Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Datasets and Benchmarks

 \section{Datasets and Benchmarks}

-Most of the algorithms presented in this paper evaluate their performance on artificially transformed versions of MNIST (\cite{MNIST}), a well-known dataset for hand-written digit recognition, to prove the incorporated in- or equivariance properties.
-We summarize the reported performances of different in- or equivariant algorithms on transformed MNIST datasets in this section to allow an easy comparison.
+Many algorithms presented in this survey evaluate their performance on artificially transformed versions of MNIST \citep{MNIST}, a well-known dataset for hand-written digit recognition, to prove the incorporated in- or equivariance properties.
+We summarize the reported performances of different in- or equivariant algorithms on transformed MNIST datasets in this section to allow for an easy comparison.

-The rotated MNIST dataset (\cite{RotMNIST}) contains digits that are randomly rotated by angles $\phi \in (0, 360)^\circ$.
-It consists of a training set with $10,000$, a validation set with $2,000$ and a test set with $50,000$ samples.
+The rotated MNIST dataset \citep{RotMNIST} contains digits that are randomly rotated by angles $\phi \in (0, 360)^\circ$.
+It consists of a training set with $10000$, a validation set with $2000$ and a test set with $50000$ samples.
 Examples of the dataset are shown in Figure \ref{fig:MNIST} (top).
 Due to the relatively small amount of training samples, the variability of all possible rotations is not captured in the training dataset.
-Hence, DNNs incorporating in- or equivariance to rotations achieve comparably better results.
+Hence, DNNs that guarantee in- or equivariance to rotations achieve comparably better results.
 The reported results of various proposals are shown in Table \ref{tab:RotMNIST}.

-The MNIST-Scale dataset (\cite{MNIST-Scale}) consists of digits which are randomly scaled by uniformly sampled factors $s \in (0.3, 1)$.
+MNIST-Scale \citep{MNIST-Scale} consists of digits which are randomly scaled by uniformly sampled factors $s \in (0.3, 1)$.
 The size of the training, validation and test set is the same as for rotated MNIST.
 Examples are depicted in Figure \ref{fig:MNIST} (middle) and the reported results are shown in Table \ref{tab:ScaledMNIST}.

-Finally, the affNIST dataset (\cite{affNIST}) is used to test the robustness of algorithms, mainly capsule networks, to unseen affine transformations.
+Finally, the affNIST dataset \citep{affNIST} is used to test the robustness of algorithms, mainly capsule networks, to unseen affine transformations.
 Therefore, the networks are trained on randomly translated digits from the MNIST dataset and tested on digits which are randomly transformed with small affine transformations.
 Examples are shown in Figure \ref{fig:MNIST} (bottom) while the reported results are listed in Table \ref{tab:AffNist}.

-Additionally, most authors also apply their approach to a real world dataset where the incorporated prior knowledge often allows to outperform conventional algorithms.
-We refrain from listing the latter since their uniqueness and variety prevents us from comparing multiple algorithms.
+Additionally, most authors also apply their approach to a real world dataset where the incorporated prior knowledge often allows to outperform conventional algorithms, especially in the limited data domain.
+One commonly used dataset is STL-10 \citep{STL10}, a subset of ImageNet tailored to the research community for self-supervised learning and learning from limited datasets.
+It consists of 5,000 training and 8,000 validation images containing ten different classes.
+Reported results are shown in Table \ref{tab:STL}.
+We refrain from listing further datasets since their uniqueness and variety prevents us from comparing multiple algorithms.